 - Schedule 15-20 minutes of each practice hour for the goalie coach to work with your goalies on individual skill development.
 Make sure to write this down on your plan so you don’t forget about it.
 Give the goalie coach time and space to work on the ice.
 The individual skill development can take place any time during practice.

 - Mix-up location of where the coach shoots pucks at the goalies during practices.
 Most of the time they shoot multiple shots from the slot area when in fact goalies see very few shots from this area during games.

 - Coaches should shoot the puck at appropriate speed/locations to properly challenge to the goalie.
 There is no need to relive the "glory days".

-- No one likes being a back up goalie.
+- No one likes being a back-up goalie.
 Kids sign up and or try-out to play, not to sit on the bench.
 Look at a rotation where the goalies split games or split periods.
 Develop all of your players in practice and games.

-- Set up your goalie for success.
+- Set your goalie up for success.
 Control pace of team drills so they have time to get ready for each shot and into position to play rebounds.

 - If your association holds goalie clinics, make sure your goalies attend and strongly recommend that your goalie coach also go – taking notes and/or helping out on the ice.
 Coaches should build on what’s being taught at the clinics during team practices.

 - Encourage your goalies to participate in drills and games that improve skating, challenge them to get better on their edges and become stronger skaters.